luutuankiet/life_admin_dbt/README.md

     *   To run snapshots: `dbtf snapshot`
     *   To build models: `dbt build`

-## Notes on Previous Iteration
+## Source Specific Notes

+### TickTick

 This project is an evolution of a previous effort, which can be found at [https://github.com/luutuankiet/ticktick-py-dbt](https://github.com/luutuankiet/ticktick-py-dbt).
-The key distinction in this iteration is the direct utilization of the TickTick official Open API for data extraction.
+The key distinction in this iteration is the direct utilization of the TickTick official Open API for data extraction, moving away from a dependency on Airbyte.